GSA/digitalgov.gov/content/resources/an-introduction-github.md

 - **Step 4** &mdash; Team members will open a pull request in which users can assign other team members to review content changes and internally discuss the details of the commits.
 - **Step 5** &mdash; After waiting for the Federalist build to complete, team members can preview the change on a test version of the website and request reviewers to approve or comment on the change.
 Once the reviewers approve the pull request, the commits merge into the main branch and are published on the live site.

-## What Else Do I Need to Know About GitHub?
+## What else do I need to know about GitHub?

 When starting a project using issues and project boards, write your content on external word processors or via Google Docs, and then, save these files to their respective project boards.
 These steps allow developers and content creators to have a master copy of the file(s), thus helping them track changes over the course of a project.